Domain Adaptation for Time Series Forecasting via Attention Sharing: Introduction

 \section{Introduction}

-Similar to other fields with predictive tasks, time series forecasting has recently benefited from the development of deep neural networks \citep{flunkert_deepar_2020, borovykh_conditional_2017, oreshkin_n-beats_2020}.
-In particular, based on the success of Transformer models in natural language processing \citep{vaswani_attention_2017}, attention models have also been effectively applied to forecasting \citep{li_enhancing_2019, lim_temporal_2019}.
+Similar to other fields with predictive tasks, time series forecasting has recently benefited from the development of deep neural networks \citep{flunkert_deepar_2020, borovykh_conditional_2017, oreshkin_n-beats_2020}, ultimately toward final decision making systems like retail~\citep{bose2017probabilistic}, resource planning for cloud computing~\citep{park2019linear}, and optimal control vehicles~\citep{kim2020optimal, park_learning_2022}.
+In particular, based on the success of Transformer models in natural language processing \citep{vaswani_attention_2017}, attention models have also been effectively applied to forecasting \citep{li_enhancing_2019, lim_temporal_2019, zhou_informer_2021, xu_autoformer_2021}.
 While these deep forecasting models excel at capturing complex temporal dynamics from a sufficiently large time series dataset, it is often challenging in practice to collect enough data.

 A common solution to the data scarcity problem is to introduce another dataset with abundant data samples from a so-called source domain related to the dataset of interest, referred to as the target domain.
 For example, traffic data from an area with an abundant number of sensors (source domain) can be used to train a model to forecast the traffic flow in an area with insufficient monitoring recordings (target domain).
 However, deep neural networks trained on one domain can be poor at generalizing to another domain due to the issue of domain shift, that is, the distributional discrepancy between domains \citep{wang_bridging_2021}.